qgallouedec/qgallouedec.github.io/_pages/about.md

 ## About me

-I am a PhD student specializing in deep reinforcement learning.
+I am a PhD student working in deep reinforcement learning at [LIRIS](https://liris.cnrs.fr)/[École centrale de Lyon](https://www.ec-lyon.fr), supervised by [Prof. Liming Chen](https://sites.google.com/view/limingchen/accueil) and [Associate Prof. Emmanuel Dellandréa](http://perso.ec-lyon.fr/emmanuel.dellandrea/index.php).
 I work especially on robot learning applied to object grasping.
 My driving force is my fascination for the intertwining of cognitive science and artificial intelligence.
 Every day I ask myself this very basic question: how do we learn so much without even realizing it?

 Feel free to contact me, I would be happy to share with you my work or anything else.